These chocolate biscotti are full of chocolate chunks and chopped hazelnuts. Perfect dipped in coffee or tea!

 - Bake at Low Heat: Reduce oven heat to 275°F and bake the biscotti for 8-10 more minutes.

 - Dip the Biscotti: Using a water bath, melt the chocolate chips until smooth.
-Dip half of each biscotti into the melted chocolate and lay them out on a baking sheet lined with parchment paper to harden.
+Dip half of each biscotti into the melted chocolate, sprinkle with hazelnuts and lay them out on a baking sheet lined with parchment paper to harden.
 Enjoy!

 Tips for Making the Best Chocolate Biscotti